The Simpsons season 7: Production

-The season was the first season executively produced by Bill Oakley and Josh Weinstein, who had written episodes for previous seasons.
+The season was the first executively produced by Bill Oakley and Josh Weinstein, who had written episodes for previous seasons.
 They were chosen partly because they had been with the show since the third season and understood many of its dynamics.
 When they took over the series they wanted many of the episodes to be realistic ones that focused more on the five members of the Simpson family, exploring their feelings and emotions towards each other.
 They also wanted to produce a Treehouse of Horror episode, episodes about Sideshow Bob, Itchy & Scratchy and several "format-bending" episodes such as "22 Short Films About Springfield".
 Their preferred choice of guest stars were those with unique and interesting voices, and several of their guest stars were "old grizzled men with distinctive voices" such as R. Lee Ermey, Donald Sutherland, Kirk Douglas and Lawrence Tierney.

 David Mirkin, who had been executive producer for the previous two seasons, was credited as a consulting producer for the seventh season but also executive produced the episodes "Who Shot Mr. Burns?
 (Part Two)", "Radioactive Man", "Lisa the Vegetarian" and "Team Homer".
 Steve Tompkins, Dan Greaney, Richard Appel and Rachel Pulido received their first writing credits while Spike Feresten and Jack Barth received their only writing credits this season.
 Although the majority of the writing staff stayed on for the next season, both Greg Daniels and Brent Forrester received their last writing credits during season seven.
 Jon Vitti, who had left following the fourth season, returned to write "Home Sweet Homediddly-Dum-Doodily" as well as "The Simpsons 138th Episode Spectacular".
 Wes Archer, a long-time director for The Simpsons who helped define the look of the show, left following this season.
 Dominic Polcino and Mike B. Anderson, who had previously worked on the show as part of the animation staff, both directed their first episodes.

 Doris Grau, script supervisor for the show and voice of Lunchlady Doris died on December 30, 1995.
 The episode "Team Homer", which aired eight days later, was one of the last episodes to feature her voice and featured a dedication to her.
-After that, Lunchlady Doris had speaking parts in "Lisa's Sax", which Grau had recorded before her death.
+After that, Lunchlady Doris had speaking parts in the season nine episode "Lisa's Sax", which Grau had recorded before her death.
 From season nine until season eighteen, she appeared only as a background character but had a speaking role in "The Mook, the Chef, the Wife and Her Homer" where she was voiced by Tress MacNeille.